 Biosilk is made of recombinant silk protein

-Biosilk fibers consist of short strings of spider silk protein, spidroins, which are biofunctionalized with an RGD-domain sequence.
+Biosilk fibers consist of shorter versions of spider silk protein, spidroins, which are biofunctionalized with an RGD-containing motif sequence.
 Biosilk 521 is Biosilk supplemented with Biolaminin 521 – the full-length recombinant laminin-521 substrate.
 Biolaminin tunes the silk fibers into a biorelevant scaffold, enabling the effective culture of several types of cells and organoids.

 Pluripotent stem cellsBiorelevant culture of human ES and iPS cells on Biolaminin substrates Biolaminin 521 successfully replicates the genuine human stem cell niche […]VIEW application